KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 * Harmonizing
 * Reintegration with supernal structure (**`C↑⚫`**)

-Ultimately, some souls return
+Ultimately, some essences return
 through Theon
-and remerge with the Field of Aion,
+and reintegrate within the Field of Aion.
-and from there move into the silent origin of Zenon.
+From there, in rare cases,
+an essence may saturate into Zenon —
+not as an origin reached,
+but as the silence beyond origin.

 This is not regression —
 it is completion.